5/7/2025

 Conference Operator

-Next question comes from a bit con of beat Raleigh securities.
+Our next question comes from Navid Khan of B. Reilly Securities.
 Please go ahead.

 speaker

-Thanks a lot.
-Two questions from me one on ACV capital.
-Growing revenue more than 30 percent.
-What kind of a task you're seeing here and in terms of just expanding this offering, how do you plan to minus the risk as you as you made these capital commitments to partners?
-And the second question I have is just around the, you know, maybe on the commercial side.
-Is it possible, given the prospects for price increases on vehicles due to tariffs, we could see a down draft in wholesale listings from fleet owners where they might be wanting to get more more miles out of their existing vehicles.
+Greg, thanks a lot. two questions from me.
+One on ACV capital growing revenue more than 30%.
+Curious what kind of a cash rate you're seeing here and in terms of just expanding this offering, how do you plan to minus the risk as you make these capital commitments to partners?
+And the second question I have is just around the maybe on the commercial side, is it possible, given the prospects for price increases on vehicles due to tariffs, we could see a downdraft in wholesale listings from fleet owners where they might be wanting to get more miles out of their existing vehicles?
 Thanks.

 speaker